derekpaulsen/cs764_project/paper/paper.md

 ### 7.2 Other operations

-Our evaluation only considers insert and read operations, of course there are more operations that a B-Tree is used for is many systems.
+Our evaluation only considers insert and read operations, of course there are more operations that a B-Tree is used for in many systems.
 In particular, future work should examine delete and range scan operations.
 For the later we note that our buffering implementation can be generalized from storing (key, value) pairs to storing (key, value, operation) triples, where operation could be